StevenRudenko/BleSensorTag/README.md

 ## Troubleshooting
-If you have problems with TI Sensor Tag services detection or any sensor doesn't work you should try update [firmware of SensorTag](http://processors.wiki.ti.com/index.php/SensorTag_Firmware)
+If you have problems with TI Sensor Tag services detection or any sensor doesn't work you should try to update [firmware of SensorTag](http://processors.wiki.ti.com/index.php/SensorTag_Firmware)

 -------------------------------------------------------------------------------